Kang Chol-hwan: Early life

-According to his autobiography, Kang was born in Pyongyang, North Korea, and spent his childhood there.
+Kang was born in Pyongyang, North Korea, and spent his childhood there.
 He had a good relationship with his grandfather.
 He had a happy childhood.
-His grandfather was the Vice President of the Commercial Management office in Pyongyang, supervising all the commercial stores and department stores in Pyongyang.
-His grandmother was a member of the Supreme People’s Assembly and was the deputy head of the Workers’ Party organization of female members.
-She was deputy to Kim Il Sung’s wife.
 His family lived in relative luxury from his grandfather's position and the fortune that he had given to the country upon the family's return from Japan.
 Though they had never renounced their North Korean citizenship and Kang's grandmother had been a staunch party member in both countries, Kang has stated that the family remained under a cloud of suspicion for having lived in Japan.

 Concentration camp

-In 1977, his grandfather was accused of treason and was sent to the Senghori concentration camp.
-According to current KCNA, the elder Kang was an agent of the Japanese National Police.
-As the family of a traitor, Kang, 9, and his family were sent to the Yodok concentration camp.
+In 1977, when Kang was seven years old, he was sent to a prison camp along with his family for 10 years after his grandfather was purged.
+Only Kang's mother, the daughter of a successful North Korean spy, was spared.
+Kang stated that he believes his grandfather was purged either because he opposed Han Duk-su, the leader of the Chongryon, while living in Japan, or because he was implicated in opposition to Kim Jong-il being designated as the official successor to the leadership of North Korea.

-Kang's autobiography describes a brutal life in the camp.
+Kang's autobiography describes a brutal life in a North Korean prison.
 Death from starvation or exposure to the elements was common, with routine beatings and other punishments.
-His education consisted almost solely of memorizing the sayings and speeches of Kim Il-sung; at 15, his education ceased and he was assigned to exhausting and dangerous work details, and was made to view public executions.
+His education consisted almost solely of memorizing the sayings and speeches of Kim Il Sung; at 15, his education ceased and he was assigned to exhausting and dangerous work details, and was made to view public executions.
 He said of the camps, "It was a life of hard labour, thirty percent of new prisoners would die.
 And we were so malnourished, we would eat rats and earthworms to survive."

-There was an order by Kim Jong-il that those in the prison with relatives in Japan had to be released after 10 years.
+Kang was released due to an order by Kim Jong-Il that those in the prison with relatives in Japan had to be released after 10 years.
 In the mid-1980s North Korea depended heavily on foreign currency remittances.
 Many Zainichi Koreans or Koreans living in Japan were sending remittances to North Korea.
 Such people opposed the imprisonment of their relatives in North Korea.
 The amount of remittances being sent from Japan to North Korea deteriorated due to the wave of mass imprisonment.
-As such Kang was permitted to be released from prison after serving his 10-year sentencing.
-Once he left the camp, he was sent to live in Yodok village.
+As such Kang was released from the prison camp after 10 years.
+Upon his release, he was sent to live in Yodok village.
 He could not go all the way back to Pyongyang, but he moved to Pyongsong, near Pyongyang.
 He moved in with his uncle who was working at the National Science Research Institute in the city.